November 2017 - August 2019

 For European Cultural Agencies & Entrepreneurs

 A guide to creating a rural touring network in your European region

-This handbook has been produced by Take Art for the RIOTE2 project.
-Working with two of our partners, Shoshin Theatre in Romania, and Control Studio Association in Hungary, it has specifically been written for people and cultural organisations who wish to create a rural touring model in their own regions.
+This handbook was produced by Take Art for the RIOTE2 project.
+Working with two of our partners, Shoshin Theatre in Romania, and Control Studio Association in Hungary, it was specifically written for people and cultural organisations who wish to create a rural touring model in their own regions.